vuestorefront/storefront-api/README.md

 <a href="http://slack.vuestorefront.io">![Join Slack](https://img.shields.io/badge/community%20chat-slack-FF1493.svg)</a>

 Storefront GraphQL API.
 Easy to use.
 Extendable.
 Blazingly fast.
 ElasticSearch included.
 [BFF (Backend for frontend)](https://samnewman.io/patterns/architectural/bff/) driven.
-Works great with Magento1, Magento2, Spree, OpenCart, and Pimcore out of the box.
+Works great with: Magento1, Magento2, Spree, OpenCart, and Pimcore - out of the box.
 [Easy to integrate with custom backends](https://github.com/DivanteLtd/storefront-integration-sdk).

 You can use the **Storefront GraphQL API** to integrate **all your backend systems** with your eCommerce frontend under a single GraphQL/REST API.
-By default, all catalog information is stored in ElasticSearch, and all the write operations are forwarded to the **platform driver** (Magento1, Magento2, Spree and others available).
+By default, all catalog information is stored in ElasticSearch, and all the write operations are forwarded to the **platform driver** (Magento1, Magento2, Spree, and others available).

 ## The Story

 Storefront API is brought to you by the [**Vue Storefront Team**](https://www.vuestorefront.io/) and is based on [Vue Storefront API](https://github.com/DivanteLtd/vue-storefront-api).
 The intention is to replace vue-storefront-api with a more general-purpose API Gateway which you may use with any web or mobile frontend, including Vue, React, Angular and native apps.
-It's a drop-in replacement for `vue-storefront-api` if you happened to use it before.
+Its a drop-in replacement for `vue-storefront-api` if you happened to use it before.
 It works great with [Vue Storefront](https://github.com/DivanteLtd/vue-storefront).

 <img src="https://divante.com/github/storefront-api/graphql-playground.png" alt="GraphQL Playground is included"/>
 <em style="text-align:center;">This is a screenshot showing the GraphQL Playground on the storefront-api schema. <a href="https://divanteltd.github.io/storefront-graphql-api-schema/">Check the schema docs</a>.
 It can be 100% customized.</em>